SREERAJTS07/Youtube-project/README.md

 # Usage
 To use this project, follow these steps:

+Step 1.
 Clone the repository: git clone [https://github.com/SREERAJTS07/Youtube-project/blob/main/mongo.py]
-Install the required packages : pip install -r requirements.txt Run the Streamlit app: streamlit run mongo.py
+Step 2.
+Install the required packages : pip install -r requirements.txt Step 3.
+Run the Streamlit app: streamlit run mongo.py Step 4.
 Access the app in your browser at [http://localhost:8501]

 # Features
 Retrieve data from the YouTube API, including channel information, playlists, videos, and comments.